mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 *Other* than those chunks, I had my hands in a few, not-so stressful pots:

 * I did every single virtual New Student Orientation (NSO) tabling event.
 This definitely helped with advertising our club, but also brought me closer to ACM as a whole.
-Also panelled for a few other new student events (like Discover Engineering).
+Also paneled for a few other new student events (like Discover Engineering).
 * In anticipation of a likely virtual fall quarter, we kickstarted the "Python Video Squad", to develop a set of asynchronous Python video tutorials.
 Helia led this initiative!
 * Due to some logistical barriers, development on the React Native course stalled.
 This was not-so-great for a couple of reasons.
 Still, I started to architect out [the first few lessons](https://github.com/uclaacm/react-native-course-20-21)!
 * In the background, I added many more pages to our website to describe our dev team, how to join the club, and other important information - surprisingly something that not all clubs have!